 In addition to the service development discussed within the development of the existing rapports with partners and stakeholders, social media and Town Ambassadors.
 The Council, through the Economic and Tourism Committee are committed to ensuring that the offering of WVIC remains relevant and vibrant in order for the facility to remain both viable and sustainable.
-A working group comprising five councillors alongside the Town Clerk and WVIC Manager has been set up and are having regular productive meetings to discuss and map potential changes.
+A working group comprising the Chair of Economic and Tourism, Town Clerk and staff of the WVIC is operational and are having productive meetings to discuss and map potential changes.

-At the time of writing, the working group have met the designer of the WVIC area and have critiqued the existing space.
-A number of key issues have been identified; firstly, whilst the space contains excellent information on Warwick and the Court House's history, in its current form within the rotunda the information is not being fully discovered, in part due to the location of the entrances and its cumbersome appearance.
-As such Warwick Town Council is seeking to re-design the space to use the existing information and graphics to provide more open, flexible and responsive space which will allow the centre to diversify and provide exhibition spaces for local artists and history groups on topical dates within the year, for example Guy of Warwick Day.
+At the time of writing, projects are being considered to promote the history of the building itself.
+Warwick Town Council is also seeking to re-design the space to create a changing selection of information, and invite local groups and historians, and indeed those with items of interest to use the space to create changing exhibits, and include topical dates within the year, for example Guy of Warwick Day.
 The overall aim of the re-design is to ensure that WVIC can respond to the changing landscape of tourism and exhibit what Warwick has to offer culturally, socially and economically.